ITMD-362-Fall2022-Gladys-Toledo/Lab2/README.md

 * Open with Eric Meyer reset
 * Include a set of normalization styles for your forms (such as the Form area of Normalize.css)
 * Create a second CSS file to stylalize the form between a scroll friendly mobile first version, and a sectioned desktop version.

 As with all labs, be sure that you are doing multiple, granular commits as you complete your work.

 * Finally, post a link to your Github repository and live link for this lab to your Basecamp file.
 Along with proof of html and css validations

-Example for cs100